-Paternity fraud has a checkered history and is one of the most controversial social topics till date.
-Marriages have ended, relationships broken, and other social ties strained after a paternity fraud incident.
+With its checkered history, paternity fraud is one of the most controversial social topics to date.
+Marriages ended, relationships broken, and other social ties strained after a paternity fraud incident.
+Here are a few paternity fraud statistics for your reading pleasure.

-Low estimates of global paternity fraud stand around 1% while high estimates suggests up to 30% paternity fraud globally.
+Low estimates of global paternity fraud stand at around 1% while high estimates suggest up to 30% globally.
 Estimates for misattributed paternity are much lower at around 0.02% to 3% from several sources.

-In some circles, paternity fraud and misattributed paternity are regarded as the same thing.
+Some circles consider paternity fraud and misattributed paternity as the same thing.
 But paternity fraud is a deliberate, deceitful attempt to secure a child’s paternity while misattributed paternity is usually accidental.

 Statistics on paternity fraud are different across countries and it might be difficult to get representative numbers in some areas.

-However, this post compiles ten (10) paternity fraud statistics you should know about.
-Vital figures in this article make it easy to get a better scope of paternity fraud across different countries.
+We compiled ten (10) paternity fraud statistics you should know about.
+The information below makes it easy to get a better scope of paternity fraud across different countries.

 1. About 2 in 50 British fathers are unknowingly raising someone else’s child